 And by following this simple buying guide, we can help you identify what you need to know to make the right decisions.

-Robot pool cleaners can range in prices from $300 to $2000.
+Automatic pool cleaners can range in prices from $300 to $2000.
 With this massive price range, the first step is to determine your budget.
 Higher end models tend to focus on in ground pools and start around $500.
 If that's what you have then you must consider models beginning at this price range.
 It seems daunting at first, but most cleaners pay back themselves after one summer vs the costs of an ongoing pool cleaning service and cleaning it yourself.

 Above ground cleaners tend to be lower priced since they're designed to clean smaller pool areas, one specific surface type with less cleaning run times.

 Robot pool cleaners are designed for either above or in ground pools.
 Some can clean both types, but the options are limited in that category.
 It's best to have a cleaner specifically designed to clean one type of pool style so it gives you the best performance when cleaning.

 And they clean up to a certain size of pool.
 All robot cleaners will list the recommended size and depth they best clean at.
 Make sure it matches with your pool dimensions so it can clean in one cleaning cycle.